 Essential Mathematics' major domains are Number, Data, Location and Time, Measurement and Finance.
 Essential Mathematics benefits students because they develop skills that go beyond the traditional ideas of numeracy.
 A course of study in Essential Mathematics can establish a basis for further education and employment in the fields of trade, industry, business and community services.

 All student learning materials for Mathematics can be accessed via our elearning portal.
 Students need to enter their school login and password as this is a secure learning environment.
 Once logged in, students select the Ferny Grove SHS Mathematics Department link on the Learning Place.

+Tutoring for Junior students is held in B1 and Senior students go to B3/4.
 Tutoring begins on the second week of each term and concludes the week prior to each Year level assessment week at the end of each term.